Circular 7 of 2025 2026 Examination Schedule

 1. CLOSING DATE FOR PAYMENT OF ANNUAL FEES

-Remember: Bank transfers from non-FNB banks may take up to 3 working days and you are therefore advised to pay well in advance to meet the 31 December 2024 deadline.
+Remember: Bank transfers from non-FNB banks may take up to 3 working days and you are therefore advised to pay well in advance to meet the 31 December 2025 deadline to ensure that the money reflects in the SANC’s bank account by 31 December 2025.

 1. OTHER FEES

-Please note that other fees and fines payable by institutions will be applicable with effect from 01 January 2025.
+Please note that other fees and fees payable by institutions will be applicable with effect from 01 January 2026.

 1. PERSAL DEDUCTIONS